 - They were sleeping at least six hours a night (usually required meds)

 - Working on their stress.
 We asked them to engage in the negative writing exercises combined with active meditation.
 They had to have some improvement in their mood and pain.
-The DOCC Starting Point
+The DOC Starting Point

 - Narcotic medications were defined and stabilized